Lowcountry Living at The Ford

 Following Ford’s death in 1947, the sprawling property was divvied up and sold off.
 Decades later, the heart of the estate was acquired by a Saudi executive who wanted to entertain his guests in grand style.
 No better way to do that than to have your own golf course, right?
 In 1987, he hired World Golf Hall of Fame designer Pete Dye to build a golf course unlike any other.

 “I’ve played a lot of the top courses around the world.
 This one is probably my favorite Pete Dye course,” says David Engram, The Ford’s director of golf.
 It’s essentially two courses in one.
-The front nine is a parklands-style with majestic live oaks and shapely lakes that will look familiar to fans of other Dye-designed tracks.
-The back nine, however, is an entirely different playing experience: a gently rolling links-style course that juts into a picturesque bend in the Ogeechee River and is bordered on three sides by the tranquil Lake Clara.
+The front nine is parklands style, with majestic live oaks and shapely lakes that will look familiar to fans of other Dye-designed tracks.
+The back nine, however, is an entirely different playing experience: a gently rolling links-style course that not only juts into a picturesque bend in the Ogeechee River but is also bordered on three sides by the tranquil Lake Clara.

 “The variety that you have here, I can’t name another golf course that has that,” says Engram.